liferay/liferay-mobile-sdk/README.md

 ### Building a Liferay iOS SDK

-To build the service related source files for your iOS SDK, run the following command from the `liferay-mobile-sdk` project's root folder:
+To build the service related source files for your Liferay iOS SDK, run the following command from the `liferay-mobile-sdk` project's root folder:

     ant -f build-ios.xml